galacean/galacean.github.io/docs/lottie.md

 ![3D rotation](https://gw.alipayobjects.com/mdn/rms_d27172/afts/img/A*qVYxTaEdVBgAAAAAAAAAAAAAARQnAQ)

-Thanks to the advantages of the 2D/3D-unified architecture of the Oasis Engine, the 3D transform feature can be easily implemented with Oasis Engine.
+Thanks to the advantages of the 2D/3D-unified architecture of the Galacean Engine, the 3D transform feature can be easily implemented with Galacean Engine.

 <playground src="lottie-3d-rotation.ts"></playground>